certik/hermes2d/doc/src/intro-1.rst

 Interactive Web Accessibility
 -----------------------------

 * **Interactive web usage**.
 You can use Hermes (and other major open source FEM codes) remotely via any web browser, using the `FEMhub Online Numerical Methods Laboratory <http://lab.femhub.org/>`_.
 Your hardware will not be used as the online lab is powered by the University of Nevada, Reno (UNR) high-performance computing facility (`Research Grid <http://hpc.unr.edu/wiki/index.php/Main_Page>`_).
-You can compute with Hermes using an iPhone if you like.
+In this way you can compute with Hermes using any platform that supports web browsing, such as an iPhone:

 .. image:: img/intro/iphone_large.png
    :align: center